 Meiji Shrine, Mount Fuji, Lake Ashi, Hakone Open-Air Museum, high-speed bullet train ride, Golden Pavilion, guided meditation session, Nara, Osaka Cas…

-On this guided tour, you'll walk for about 2.5 hours daily across mostly flat terrain, including paved roads and gravel paths, with few hills.
-You may…
+On this guided tour, you'll walk for at least 2.5 hours daily across mostly flat terrain, including paved roads and gravel paths, with few hills.
+You …

 Board your overnight flight to Tokyo today.